fhi-beta/mobaGenetics-qc/README.md

 - [GWAS](gwas/readme.md): this folder contains code and resources used to run a test GWAS.
 - [Phenotypes](phenotypes/readme.md): this folder contains code and resources for the handling of phenotypes used in the pipeline.
 - [QC Pipeline](qc-pipeline/readme.md): this folder contains code, resources, and documentation for the QC pipeline
-- [Qaranteen](quarantine/readme.md): this folder contains general executables and resources.
+- [Quarantine](quarantine/readme.md): this folder contains deprecated executables and resources.

 ### Issues and suggestions
 If despite our efforts at enforcing good practices in our work, you encounter issues or have suggestions of improvement, please use our [issue tracker](https://github.com/fhi-beta/mobaGenetics-qc/issues).